pgruening/fp_nets_as_novel_deep_networks_inspired_by_vision/test_cases/test_log.md

 The code was read again.
 The tables are consistent with the plots.

+### Given the models, are the FGSM results reproducible?

+We tested the results for a few models.
+They were almost identical, even when running on a different PC and in an Docker env with another version.
+The very few changes are negligible; here is an example: 0.8682 vs. 0.8681.

 ## Jpeg compression

+### Do the compressed images look right?

+Using Tensorboard, one can clearly see a deterioration of the image quality.

 ### Are there possibly errors due to incorrect normalization?
 All images are pre-computed via an OpenCV algorithm.
 The algorithm is applied directly to the uint8 images and generates a set of uint8 images.